Loading

 Jurisdiction Pattern

-2 of 5 hyperscale data center proposals in Lucas County and Toledo metro approved (2020-2026)
+Low approval rate reported for hyperscale data center proposals in Lucas County and Toledo metro (2020-2026) — specific comparable cases not independently verified

 Recent Shifts